Home / Methodology

 Limitations

-Single-source archive.
+The video corpus carries a curatorial bias: coverage reflects one investigator's research priorities, even when individual claims inside research articles are independently sourced.
 AI extraction may introduce errors or misattributions.
-Content has not been independently peer-reviewed.
+Content is not peer reviewed.
 Confidence ratings are editorial assessments, not verified truth claims.

 Purpose